InformaticsMatters/xwiki_keycloak_sso/Readme.md

 ## Introduction
-This sets up a simple test environment for using the Keycloak SSO solution with XWiki.
+This sets up a simple Dockerised test environment for using the Keycloak SSO solution with XWiki.
 All the docker related action is in the xwiki-site directory.

+See the [Git Hub project](https://github.com/tdudgeon/xwiki_authenticator_keycloak) for details of the authenticator.

 IMPORTANT: this setup assumes that the docker host ip address is 192.168.59.103.
 If you have a different ip then you will need to make changes to (at least) the keycloak.json files and the Valid Redirect URIs for the sampleapp and xwiki clients in the squonk realm of keycloak.
 In a production setup permanent DNS names should be in use and avoid this problem.

 Versions:
-Keycloak 1.7.3
+Keycloak 1.7.0
 XWiki 7.3
 Note: the bouncy castle jar versions in keycloak and xwiki conflict.
 See wiki-site/xwiki/keycloak-jars/README.txt